renovatebot/renovate/website/docs/configuration-options.md

 It is not known by many that npm package authors and collaborators can _delete_ an npm version if it is less than 24 hours old. e.g. version 1.0.0 might exist, then version 1.1.0 is released, and then version 1.1.0 might get deleted hours later.
 This means that version 1.1.0 essentially "disappears" and 1.0.0 returns to being the "latest".
 If you have installed 1.1.0 during that time then your build is essentially broken.

-This setting `unpublishSafe` enabled will add a `renovate/unpublish-safe` status check with value pending to every branch to warn you about this possibility.
+Enabling `unpublishSafe` will add a `renovate/unpublish-safe` status check with value pending to every branch to warn you about this possibility.
 It can be handy when used with the `prCreation` = `not-pending` configuration option - that way you won't get the PR raised until after a patch is 24 hours old or more.

 ## unstablePattern